irohanrajput/worknow/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape Jobs21
+- Thanks to all contributors who have helped shape workNow
 - Special thanks to the open-source community for the amazing tools that made this possible